sdynpy.core.sdynpy_data.SpectrumArray

 This function will automatically set the last frequency line of the SpectrumArray to zero because it won’t be accurate anyway.
 If time_response_padded_length is less than the current function’s num_elements, then it will be truncated instead of zero-padded.

-Plot the transfer functions
+Plot the spectra

 Parameters